We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Here’s an example of a halo and pavé setting with SI1 clarity diamonds.

 The accents and center diamond appear eye clean.

 This works in your favor because it reduces the price of the piece.
 You avoid the premiums of high clarity grades, but the visible appearance is the same as if they were flawless.

 Is an I or SI Diamond Right For You?

-Instead, you should opt for one graded SI1 or above.
+Instead, opt for one graded SI1 or above.
 If it’s an SI1, view it in-person under strong lighting or in a quality photo online.
 There are many that are eye-clean, but you won’t know for sure based on its grade.

 If you’re looking for diamonds to complement the main one as accents or pave, I diamonds are sufficient.